reddragon/is-dirty/README.md

 I quickly wrote up this script to figure out a reasonable approximation of how many results in a given list were porny/explicit.
 I couldn't find a simple enough script to just plug-and-play.
 So I hacked up this.

 ## How it works
 Essentially the algorithm has a corpus of explicit words (I have supplied a predominantly English corpus, but I added enough popular expletives in other languages).
-The script expects a list of sentences (with a \r on each line end.
-You can quickly change the code to expect \n for your case.
-I was copying from Excel and it introduces \r on each line), and then checks if there are any explicit words as a substring of each line.
+The script expects a list of sentences, one on each line, and then checks if there are any explicit words as a substring of each line.
+(Check the caveats section)

 Which ever lines had potentially explicit content, are written to a new file with the same name as the original file with list of sentences to inspect, but with a '.porny' extension added in the end.
 Similarly, all the supposedly clean lines are added to a new file with the same name as the original file, but with a '.regular' extension added in the end.